SSSoaring/MyProjectEuler/README.md

 # MyProjectEuler

-## About Project Euler
+This a collection of my solutions to Project Euler.

-If you are insterested in this project, find more information in https://projecteuler.net/about.
+### About Project Euler

-## File Structure
+If you are also insterested in this project, find more information in https://projecteuler.net/about.

 ### src
 My solutions to Project Euler.